paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 - **TLSPC Certificate Issuing Template** - https://ui.venafi.cloud/certificate-issuance/issuing-templates
 - **TLSPC Application** - https://ui.venafi.cloud/applications

-Take a moment to click through on your Application and observe that both CITs are attached.
+Take a moment to click through on your Application to confirm that both CITs are attached.

 ## Updating a Policy Stack